One Sunday I accidentally found, on the Upper West Side of Manhattan, the New York Society for Ethical Culture (NYSEC).

 2.Interact together: read, play games, & create art

 3.Celebrate special moments and milestones

 Dr Corigliano arranged for me to meet one of his clients, a grandmother whose three children were each imprisoned, in three separate sites, and she was taking care of her grandchildren.
 My mind boggled at how difficult this must be, practically, financially, emotionally.
 ‘Sharon’ visited NYSEC weekly to TeleVisit, but this week had also attended one of their evening courses, this week on depression, which she reported she found useful.
 I could see how distressing it was for the grandparents of these children to visit family members in prison.
 How can we expect a child might feel?
 And, how often can children get to Rikers or similar prisons?
 They are no places for children, and I imagined the journey alone is dreadful.

 The following day, I found out for myself.
 I visited Riker’s Island with the Literacy for Incarcerated Teens programme with writer Gigi Blanchard.
 For me, the journey there was the most harrowing part.
 It is long, broken up, confusing, and gets bumpier and more desolate as you approach the island complex.
-My next post on visiting teens in Riker’s Island is coming soon.
+My next post will be on visiting teens in Riker’s Island.